OceanFolx

 Become a Sponsor

-OceanFolx is a volunteer-led program and is provided at no cost to local participants.
+OceanFolx is provided at no cost to local participants.

 We are currently working with sponsors who align with our values of environmental and ocean conservation and/or empowering local women and community, want to support our work, and are excited about reaching a growing audience and showing their commitment to community initiatives.